StefanieWang/myPortfolio-v2/README.md

 This is the second version of my first portfolio built with HTML5, CSS3, and Resoposive Design.

-1. The showcase projects are designed as cards which will flip over on hover.
+1. Responsive design: flexbox and @media

-2. For each project card, the front side is a sreenshot of the project, and the back side will be a simple description of the project.
+2. Interactive showcase:  CSS3 transition effect on hover (project descriptions slide up).

-3. All cards are linked to relevant repositories on Github.
+3. All projects are linked to relevant repositories on Github.

 I improved my resoponsive design and css transition & transform skills while making this portfolio.
 However, I am not quite happy with this version :(.